 The Division of Thoracic Surgery is further distinguished by its commitment to:

-- Multidisciplinary care: We collaborate with Mass General colleagues across different specialties to treat the most challenging patient conditions.
-For instance, patients with esophageal or lung cancers often benefit from the expertise of the Cancer Center's multidisciplinary Thoracic Oncology Clinic.
+- Multidisciplinary care: We collaborate with colleagues across different specialties at Mass General to treat the most challenging patient conditions.
+For instance, patients with esophageal or lung cancers often benefit from the expertise of the Multidisciplinary Thoracic Oncology Clinic of the Mass General Cancer Center.
+We also work closely with the Division of Pulmonary and Critical Care Medicine to care for patients with pulmonary hypertension

 - Education and training: Our surgeons serve as mentors to inspire and prepare the next generation of thoracic surgeons.
-Among our formal training offerings is our successful residency program in cardiothoracic surgery.
+Among our formal training offerings is our successful Thoracic Surgery Residency Program